brighamskarda/scrabbleCPP/src/highScoreWords/Methodology.md

 Then select the highest possible scoring word with the letters that we have left.

 1. Create highScoreWords class. ✓✓✓
+1.5.
+Put refreshBoard function in the ScrabbleBoard class.
 2. Create a script that finds the highest scoring words down the left side.
 This should find the 100 best words and put them in a vector.
 (100 can be reduced to possibly increase performance).
 (All words should be 15 letters).